 Your dispute might also center on a substantive area of law or fact requiring significant expertise.
 An example would be a dispute over construction, where your neighbor's contractor is damaging your home in the manner in which he is drilling into the ground.
 Here, it might be helpful to have a mediator who has legal experience with construction law and is familiar with local statutes on drilling, case law for negligent engineering, and the range of damages available.
 Such mediators might cost several hundred dollars per hour, depending on your jurisdiction and their level of experience.

-Suppose you bring up the idea of going to a paid mediator to resolve your dispute with someone.
-That person agrees to sit through a mediation, but refuses to pay anything.
-Obviously, this could place a large financial burden on you; remember that mediators will likely charge for the time involved in:
+Suppose you approach the person or business you're having a dispute with, and bring up the idea of going to a paid mediator to resolve it.
+They agree attend a mediation, but refuse to pay anything.
+Obviously, this could place a large financial burden on you; remember, mediators will likely charge for the time involved in:

 These hours add up.
-There is also a sense of unfairness; mediation is about both parties participating equally in the process, and there's something to be said for both having "skin in the game."
+There is also a sense of unfairness if the other party won't pay; mediation is about both sides participating equally in the process, and there's something to be said for both having "skin in the game."

-If the person with whom you're in conflict still does not consent to paying the cost of the mediator, you might have no choice but to hire a lawyer.
-Your lawyer can send a letter to your adversary, which might frighten him or her into paying a fair share.
+If they still don't consent to paying the cost of the mediator, you might have no choice but to hire a lawyer.
+Your lawyer can send a letter to your adversary, which might motivate them to pay a fair share.

 If this still does not work, your lawyer can file a complaint (that is, begin litigation).
 This will essentially force the person to begin spending money hiring an attorney.
 From that point, the two attorneys might be able to request that the judge order mediation, which judges will sometimes do when they believe that a case can be settled without the time and expense of a trial.